buildbot/buildbot/master/docs/developer/cls-resultspec.rst

 .. py:module:: buildbot.data.resultspec

-Result specifications are used by the :ref:`Data-API` to describe the desired results of a :py:meth:`~buildbot.data.connector.DataConnector.get` call.
+Result specifications are used by the :ref:`Data_API` to describe the desired results of a :py:meth:`~buildbot.data.connector.DataConnector.get` call.
 They can be used to filter, sort and paginate the contents of collections, and to limit the fields returned for each item.

 Python calls to :py:meth:`~buildbot.data.connector.DataConnector.get` call can pass a :py:class:`ResultSpec` instance directly.